NAME

 instrume = RESOLVE [string RESOLVE|SXS]

 Instrument name.
 Only accepts SXS or RESOLVE.
 This should be the same as the instrument that was input to aharfgen/xaarfgen, and the tool will exit with an error message if the instrument names do not match.
-The instrument name should also agree with the input mission name.
+The instrument name should also be compatible with the input mission name.

 teldeffile = CALDB [filename file name|CALDB]